ElisaLegnani/PhotorealisticRendering/README.md

 Executables files can be found in the `build` directory.

+### Testing

+Tests are being implemented in the `test` directory.

-For testing, run in the `build` directory:
+In order to test the code, run in the `build` directory:

 ```sh
 ctest